-Pakistan has adopted a two pronged strategy for implementation of public awareness program.
+Pakistan has adopted a two-pronged strategy for implementation of public awareness program.
 First, as part of implementation of offsite emergency plans, the licensees are implementing site specific public awareness programs in areas around nuclear installations.
 Assistance from other local organizations such as local governments, educational institutions, etc., is being sought for providing awareness about emergencies and response of the public.
-Secondly, for the use and awareness of first responders and public, PNRA has prepared, printed and distributed pamphlets and booklets regarding nuclear and radiation emergencies which, among others, include "Instructions for Radiation Workers during Radiological Emergencies" and "How to Use TLDs" The brochures are prepared both in English language and national language i.e., Urdu.
+Secondly, for the use and awareness of first responders and public, PNRA has prepared and distributed pamphlets and booklets regarding nuclear and radiation emergencies in English as well as in national language.
+Some of them are "Instructions for General Public during Radiation Emergencies" and "How to Use TLDs" The brochures are prepared both in English language and national language i.e., Urdu.

 The CNPGS "Off-Site Emergency Plan" identifies off site organizations, defines its scope and functions.
-It also identifies various protective measures to be implemented by the off-site response organizations for public safety during the course of emergency at CNPGS under the supervision of District Collector (DC) and District Co-ordination Officer (DCO) Mianwali.
-Communication and co-operation with the district is tested through different exercises and drills.
+It also identifies various protective measures to be implemented by the off-site response organizations for public safety during the course of emergency at CNPGS under the supervision of local government authorities.
+Communication and coordination with these authorities are tested through different exercises and drills.

-According to its Public Awareness Program (PAP), K-1 delivers set of instructions to various groups of the public directly in national and local languages.
-The instructions include emergency response measures to be taken once emergency is announced.
-The public queries and concerns on nuclear emergency are addressed directly by health physics personnel properly and adequately.
-K-1 has been conducting integrated emergency exercises periodically and some portion of public are involved in such exercises to test the effectiveness of emergency plan and PAP.
+According to its Public Awareness Program (PAP), KNPGS creates awareness to various groups of the public directly in national and local languages.
+This awareness includes emergency response measures to be taken once emergency is announced.
+The public queries and concerns on nuclear emergency are addressed directly by health physics personnel.
+Earlier K-1 and now KNPGS has been conducting integrated emergency exercises periodically and in some portion, public are involved in such exercises to test the effectiveness of emergency plan and PAP.